dw/sortedfile/README.md

 rust! ``bigtest_cold.py`` could be tweaked to more thoroughly dodge the various caches at work, but seems a realistic enough test as-is.

-Interestingly with a budget laptop hard drive, little caching and a single Python function, these numbers are already in the region of Google App Engine's read performance, almost certainly exhibits significantly better variance, and the management tools (vim/head/tail/grep/cut/paste!) blow the competition away.

 ### Hot Performance